jasoncable/i-can-program-too/manuscript/LegalMatter.md

 Linux is a registered trademark of Linus Torvalds.

+Node.js is a trademark of Joyent, Inc. and is used with its permission.
+We are not endorsed by or affiliated with Joyent.

 Merriam-Webster's Collegiate is a registered trademark of Merriam-Webster, Incorporated.

 Microsoft, Windows, Visual Studio, and Xamarin are registered trademarks of Microsoft Corporation.